Children See Colour

 Regina Rini – The Ethics of Microaggressions

-Children do see race and are often quite open about that (especially when they are younger).
-When they interact with children of different colours they sometimes compare and contrast.
-It can be particularly distressing for ethnic minority children as they try to function in a world that purports to not see colour.
+Children are often very open about race, particularly when they are younger.
+When interacting with peers of different skin colours, they may compare and contrast openly.
+For ethnic minority children, this can be particularly distressing as they try to navigate a world that claims to value diversity and inclusion, yet often refuses to acknowledge difference.

 Debbie Epstein